Top Risks for 2021 and 2030 - Healthcare Industry Perspectives

-Additionally, while it may be possible to find the talent to develop and deliver specific digital solutions, the ability to identify optimal use cases continues to be a struggle for many healthcare organizations.
+Additionally, while it may be possible to find the talent to develop and deliver specific digital solutions, the ability to identify optimal use cases continues to be a struggle for many healthcare organisations.
 The ideal technological partner in today’s healthcare industry is one that understands which healthcare processes need to be improved and what the desired future state should look like, the scope of what digital technologies can deliver, and how to identify and implement the optimal solution.
-Organizations that desire to maximize the potential of technological innovations will need resources and partners that can both evaluate which technological solutions best align with the organization’s strategy and existing IT infrastructure and deploy those solutions with minimal disruption.
+Organisations that desire to maximise the potential of technological innovations will need resources and partners that can both evaluate which technological solutions best align with the organisation’s strategy and existing IT infrastructure and deploy those solutions with minimal disruption.

 - Is this data protected health information (PHI) and therefore governed by HIPAA and other regulations?

 - Is this data necessary to provide better care to patients?